-PHE 422H Special Topics in Physical Activity and Health
+PHE 422H/423H Special Topics in Physical Activity and Health

-This course designator is used for offerings that are not part of the permanent curriculum such as subjects offered by visiting professors or new courses being developed by faculty.
+These course designators are used for offerings that are not part of the permanent curriculum, such as subjects offered by visiting professors or new courses being developed by faculty.
 Topics vary from year to year.
 Refer to the current Information and Registration Handbook for course descriptions and the current Academic Timetable for course schedules.